kosty-cloud/kosty/README.md

 ## 💼 Professional Services

-Kosty is free and open-source for self-service optimization.
-For teams who prefer expert guidance to maximize results and ensure safe implementation, I offer professional audits.
+Kosty is free and open-source.
+For teams who want expert guidance to maximize results and safe implementation, I offer professional audits.

 ### What's Included